mrtelecaster/game-orbits/README.md

 mean the first time compiling unit tests will take a significant amount of time as it compiles Bevy along with the tests.
 Building the library itself or its documentation should be quite fast.

+## Feature Flags

+The feature flags in this library add some additional wrapper structs and helper functions for using this library in various different game engines.
+Currently supports the Bevy engine with the `bevy` flag, and the Godot engine with the `godot` flag.
+See the files `feat_bevy.rs` and `feat_godot.rs` respectively to see what's added.

 ## References